 After we have done this compiling the program will allow us to access the webpage in your browser, assuming you have your Apache server running.
 At the moment it will only show you a website with a title and a renamed browser tab.
 To include a body we are going to be using a different method by making use of our result string instead of a function.
 This will allow us to write more complex code onto our page and use traditional logic to put change the information displayed.
 This can only happen when you return the string at the end of our function.
 However, anything more complex than that below is out of the scope of this basic program

 result = "Start log test application"

-One last point to make for this basic version is that whenever you execute this program there will be an error message, this is because we have not included a command line for our cgi.
-It is not neccessary to include a command line for this program
+One last point to make for this basic version is that whenever you execute this program there will be an error message, this is because we have not included a command line for our CGI.
+It is not necessary to include a command-line for this program